 Serving the borough of Manhattan and the City of New York, the New York County Amateur Radio Emergency Service (“ARES”) is a volunteer organization comprised of trained Amateur Radio operators who assist in public service and emergency communications.
 It is one of the 5 ARES groups within the New York City District ARES.

-The New York County ARES is an all-volunteer organization working in collaboration with the New York City District ARES and the American Radio Relay League, providing radio communications by Amateur Radio Operators licensed by the Federal Communications Commission.
+The New York County ARES is an all-volunteer organization working in collaboration with the New York City District ARES and the American Radio Relay League.
+We are Amateur Radio Operators licensed by the Federal Communications Commission.
 During times of emergency, we serve agencies such as the American Red Cross, the Salvation Army, and the National Weather Service’s Skywarn Program.

-In addition to providing emergency backup communication support for our served agencies, we provide communication services for many community events, including:
+In addition to providing emergency communication support for our served agencies, we provide communication services for many community events.